-The pin insulator is used for power distribution for voltages up to 33kV.
+The pin type insulator is used for power distribution for voltages up to 33kV.
 It is mounted on the cross arm of a supporting tower.
-The insulator has grooves on the upper end to keep the conductor in place.
+The pin insulator has grooves on the upper end to keep the conductor in place.
 The conductor is tied to the insulator on the top groove for straight line positions and on the side groove for angle positions with an annealed binding wire made of the same material as the conductor.
 The insulator body has a lead thimble that is cemented to receive the pin.

 The pin insulator comprises non-conductive materials such as porcelain, ceramic, silicon rubber, or polymer.
 Polymer pin insulators are heavier compared to porcelain insulators.